bignerdranch/Roger/README.md

 Getting Started
 ---------------

+0. Install node on your machine.
+As of right now, node needs to live where homebrew installs it (/usr/local/bin/node).
 1. Install Android Roger on your devices or emulators, and install Mac Roger on your Mac.
 2. Run Mac Roger, open preferences, and select your Android SDK folder.